frequently asked questions

 CPR certification, drug screening, and TB (two step PPD or chest X-ray)

-Major packet given to students.
+Major packet given to students in the sophomore year.

 Classrooms and labs for nursing have been developed in Huntington